ClickUp vs Jira for Agencies: Honest Comparison

 What is the main difference between ClickUp and Jira?

-ClickUp is an all-in-one work management platform built for any type of team: agencies, marketing, operations, and HR.
+ClickUp is an all-in-one work management platform built for any type of team: agencies, professional services, marketing, operations, and HR.
 Jira is a specialized Agile project management tool built specifically for software development teams.
 ClickUp handles tasks, docs, time tracking, and goals in one platform.
 Jira focuses on sprint planning, backlog management, and developer tool integrations.
-For agencies and non-engineering teams, ClickUp is the stronger fit.
+For agencies, professional services firms, and non-engineering teams, ClickUp is the stronger fit.

 Is ClickUp cheaper than Jira for agencies?